 Menu Description: "Our own special recipe made with fresh ground chuck, pork, mild onions, green peppers and more.
 Served with mashed potatoes, brown gravy and garlic toast."

 Here's a great meatloaf recipe to add to your dinnertime repertoire.
 This luscious loaf combines ground chuck with ground pork along with bread crumbs, green onion, garlic, carrot and green pepper for one of the best classic American meatloaves.
 Use a perforated nesting meatloaf pan if you've got one so that the fat drains out into the pan below.
 If you don't have one of those, a regular loaf pan will still work fine.
-But use a large one.
-My copycat recipe for Claim Jumper Meatloaf makes a pretty big loaf.
+But use a large one, my Claim Jumper meatloaf recipe makes a pretty big loaf.

-This soup happens to be one of Chili's most raved-about items, and the subject of many a recipe search here on the site.
+Chili's Chicken Enchilada soup happens to be one of the chains most raved-about items, and the subject of many a recipe search here on the site.
 Part of the secret in crafting your clone is the addition of masa harina—a corn flour that you'll find in your supermarket near the other flours, or where all the Mexican foodstuffs are stocked.

 Menu Description: "Fire-roasted chicken breast topped with mushrooms, prosciutto and our Florio Marsala wine sauce."